Sufyani: Death of Sufyani

-Persons claiming to be Sufyani
+Claimants

 At least nine figures revolted in the Levant using Sufyani as their title between 749 and 1413 CE.
 The first one was Ziad ibn Abdollah ibn Yazid ibn Muawiah ibn Abi Sufyan who revolted against Abbasids.
 The second Sufyani revolted in 754.
 Abu Harb al-Muburqa claimed the mantle about one hundred years later.
-In 1413, someone used this title and revolted against Mamluk Sultanate.
+In 1413, someone used this title and revolted against the Mamluk Sultanate.
 He tried to exactly follow the Hadiths, but Mamluks suppressed and killed him.

-Doubts, questions
+Skepticism

-On some of the details of the Sufyani tale Scholar Muhammad Benshili casts doubt, stating, it is not possible to determine whether he will send two armies against the Mahdi or only one, or if he himself will be swallowed up with his troops or remain in Baghdad.
+On some of the details of the Sufyani tale, scholar Muhammad Benshili casts doubt, stating, it is not possible to determine whether he will send two armies against the Mahdi or only one, or if he himself will be swallowed up with his troops or remain in Baghdad.

 Going beyond details to essence, at least one source (the Salafi fatwa site IslamQA.info) considers the hadith of Sufyani unsound, quoting Al-Albani (1914-1999) as declaring it munkar (going against another sahih hadith and reported to have a weak narrator) and citing imperfections in the isnad.

 Ibn ‘Uthaymeen also considered hadith of Sufyaani as weak narration.
 (Mansour Leghaei also has his doubts about the veracity of the story.

 Scholar Wilferd Madelung writes that the prophesy of the Sufyani "as the rival and opponent of the Mahdi, has repeatedly attracted the attention of modern scholars", who trace it not to divine revelation but to enemies of the Abbasid dynasty and their various hopes that some "member of the Sufyinid branch of the house of Umayy" would lead an overthrow of the Abbasids and restore the Umayyad dynasty.
 Supporters of Abbasid dynasty then turned this into a prophesy of an AntiChrist figure who would kill good Muslims.

 "...
 The Syrians refused to admit the death of Abi Muhammad and believed that he was hiding in the mountains of al-Tā'if, from where he would reappear in triumph, a belief presumably patterned upon the Kaysini belief about Muhammad b. al-Ḥanafiyya.
 They created a legend with purely Syrian elements about him.
 Some of these are still recognizable in the garbled version fabricated by traditionists with Shi'ite and pro- 'Abbasid sentiments in which he was transformed from a Syrian hero into a figure resembling the Dajjal."